Table of Contents

-Attract new customers when you let them book new work through your website and Facebook page—and receive a notification as soon as it happens.
+Let your clients or new leads request work through your website or client hub—and receive a notification as soon as it happens.

 Request settings can be found by going to Gear Icon > Settings > Requests.

 Let's start by creating a request form.
 This is the form that your clients will see when they submit a request online as well as the form that you will fill out if you create a request internally.
 To edit the form, click Customize Form.